 Look on any gardening forum – it’s contentious.
-Whether you go to Dobbies or Bill’s Specialist Plants is as defining as being a Brexiteer or a Remoaner.
+Whether you go to Dobbies or Bill’s Specialist Plants is as defining as being a Brexiteer or a Remainer.

 It is bit of an intellectual snobbery thing.
 I took my sisters to a garden centre when they visited and they announced snootily, ‘We’ve been here 20 minutes and we haven’t seen a single plant yet!” although, like secret Lidl shoppers, when it came to the compost deals and the cake counter they soon lost their disdain and became very focused.

-And while there is something faintly deflating about fighting your way through plastic Christmas decorations to get to 400 pots of carnations, unlike most nurseries garden centres do stock the essentials like spades; gloves and wotnot, so let’s not get too snobbish about it.
+And while there is something deflating about fighting your way through plastic Christmas decorations only to discover a zillion pots of carnations, unlike most nurseries garden centres do stock the essentials like spades; gloves and wotnot, so let’s not get too snobbish about it.
 But nurseries – my favourite in Scotland are Binny Plants in West Lothian and Abriachan Nursery in Inverness (which also seems to be called Lochness Garden).
 They leave you breathless with excitement and give you brilliant advice on how to grow the things you couldn’t resist.
 I don’t suppose you’d find Louise’s beautiful Great Plant this Month in a garden centre and thanks to the Davidsons at Abriachan I’ve had this beauty – Auricula ‘Sirius’ – flowering on my windowsill for a month now.